 Albacore are currently caught almost exclusively using drifting longlines (over 90% of the total catches) (Table 4; Fig. 2), and South of 20°S (Table 5) with remaining catches recorded using purse seines and other gears.
 The catches increased markedly during the mid-1980's due to the use of drifting gillnets by Taiwan, China (Fig. 3), with total catches in excess of 30,000 t.
-The drifting gillnet fleet targeted juvenile albacore in the southern Indian Ocean (30°S to 40°S).
+The drifting gillnet fleet targeted juvenile albacore in the southern Indian Ocean ($30^{\circ}S$ to $40^{\circ}S$).
 In 1992 the United Nations worldwide ban on the use of drifting gillnets effectively closed this gillnet fishery.
 Following the removal of the drifting gillnet fleets, catches dropped to less than 21,000 t by 1993 (Fig. 2).
 However, catches more than doubled over the period from 1993 (<21,000 t) to 2001 (46,000 t), the year in which the highest catches of albacore were reported.
 Since 2001, catches have been almost exclusively taken by drifting longlines.
-Catches for both 2011 and 2012 are estimated to be around 34,000 t (Table 4), 10,000 t lower than the catches recorded in 2010 (44,000 t) - the year in which the second highest catches were recorded.
-In 2013, catches are currently estimated at around 38,000 t.
+In 2014, catches are currently estimated at around 41,000 t.

 The majority of the catches of albacore are sold to international markets, mostly for canning.
 A component of the catches of albacore may not go for export, be sold in local markets or retained by the fishermen for direct consumption.